minomy13/basic-api/README.md

 }
 ```

 After this, you have to run `npm install`, to install all node modules.
-After this is done, you can start the server.
+If this is done, you can start the server.
 See "Scripts".

 ## Scripts

 ### DEV

-At first there
+At first there is the 'dev' script.
+When you are developing, its very helpful, because its restarting the server everytime you are saving a file.
+Thats 'nodemon'.
+Simply run `npm run dev`.

+### START

+Then there is the 'start' script.
+This one you can use, if you want to use your finished API.
+Its staticly and don't changes anyting if you are changing a file.